pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

 shows that the greatness of a political party does not depend on riding lightly and striding forward in good times, but on whether it can go against the trend in adversity, whether it can be reborn in desperate situations, whether it can correct chaos after mistakes, and whether it can resolutely rise up after setbacks.
-In the past hundred years, the Communist Party of China has had the glory of triumphant performance, but also the trough of mistakes and setbacks, and even stood on the precipice of life and death for a time.
+In the past hundred years, the CCP has had the glory of triumphant performance, but also the trough of mistakes and setbacks, and even stood on the precipice of life and death for a time.
 However, at critical junctures in history, the Party has always been able to turn the tide and turn dangers into dangers because it dares to uphold the truth, correct